 Buying the best cheap bench press probably isn’t going to do you any good if you don’t have a barbell and a set of weights to lift with.
 If you’re looking for something quality but cheap, the 300-lb Olympic Weight Set from CAP Barbell is by far the best value for your dollar when it comes to weights.

 This package includes a 7-foot standard Olympic barbell, 300 pounds of weight plates, and spring collars to hold the weights onto the barbell for safety.
 Not only are these weights really nicely made, but this is the only 300-lb weight set package that’s available below $300.

-Depending on where your new cheap bench press is being setup, you may need some good home gym flooring to protect your floors so that they don’t get scratched up or damaged.
+Depending on where your new cheap bench press is being set up, you may need some good home gym flooring to protect your floors so that they don’t get scratched up or damaged.
 If you’re trying to stay on the cheap side here, a pair of interlocking foam tiles should do the trick nicely.
 Check out our buyer’s guide for home gym flooring to see which type of floor material you like best.

 Bench presses are an essential piece of equipment for any semi-serious weightlifter, so hopefully this buyer’s guide points you in the right direction for finding a solid cheap bench press.
 Usually when you’re shopping for things in the “cheap” category, it’s hard to find something that’s nice quality and will last.
 That’s why I was extremely careful in my research when comparing models.
 I wanted to find the nicest quality at the lowest price, and I’m happy to say that’s exactly what I ended up with.
-The three I’ve listed above, especially the #1 and #2 choices, should serve you extremely well in your weightlifting for many years to come!
+The four I’ve listed above, especially the #1 and #2 choices, should serve you extremely well in your weightlifting for many years to come!